AGhost-7/react-presentation/src/4-breaking-out-of-react.md

 ];
 ```

+---

-After running for a little while however, you will start to see a leaking
+After running for a little while however, you will start to see a memory leak
 problem...

 ---